 There’s something special about March in Tasmania.

 If you’re chasing reliable, long-lasting colour, you can’t go past pansies and violas.
 These cool-season favourites handle our chilly nights with ease and bring everything from rich velvets and deep purples to cheerful yellows and soft pastels.
-Violas offer a slightly smaller bloom and a softer, more romantic feel, while pansies give you bold impact.
-Planted now, they’ll establish quickly and continue flowering right through the cooler months.
+Violas offer a slightly smaller bloom and softer, romantic feel, while pansies deliver bold impact.
+Planted now, they’ll carry colour right through the cooler months.

 For something a little different, poppies and ornamental kale create beautiful contrast.
 Poppies bring soft, papery petals and a touch of whimsy, while ornamental kale adds sculptural texture in shades of green, pink and purple.
-Together they create depth and interest in beds and containers, especially as summer annuals begin to fade.
+Together they add depth and interest just as summer annuals begin to fade.

 Sweet Peas: Anticipation of Fragrance